Elimination Chamber (2021): Canceled match

 In early January, Lacey Evans aligned herself with Ric Flair in an attempt to taunt Ric's daughter, Charlotte Flair.
-This would continue for several weeks, including Evans and Ric interrupting Charlotte's matches, which included causing Charlotte and Raw Women's Champion Asuka to lose the WWE Women's Tag Team Championship on the Royal Rumble Kickoff pre-show.
-On the February 8 episode of Raw, Evans stated that she respected Ric and his legacy, unlike his daughter, Charlotte Flair.
+This would continue for several weeks, including Evans and Ric interrupting Charlotte's matches, which included causing Charlotte and Asuka to lose the WWE Women's Tag Team Championship on the Royal Rumble Kickoff pre-show.
+On the February 8 episode of Raw, Evans stated that she respected Ric and his legacy, unlike his daughter.
 Charlotte came out and lambasted Evans for using her dad to move forward.
 Evans then stated that she had her sights on the Raw Women's Championship and challenged Charlotte to a match, with the stipulation that if Evans won, she would earn a shot at the title.
 Evans subsequently defeated Charlotte by disqualification to earn a Raw Women's Championship match against Asuka at Elimination Chamber.
 The following week during a tag team match that featured Charlotte and Asuka against Evans and Peyton Royce, Evans revealed that she was legitimately pregnant.
 Dave Meltzer of the Wrestling Observer Newsletter confirmed that their match would not be taking place.